sea212/winternitz-one-time-signature/README.rst

 Previous history
 ~~~~~~~~~~~~~~~~
-Lamport suggested to create a secret key for each bit of a message which will
+Lamport suggested to create two secret keys for each bit of a message which will
 be signed.
-Each public key is derived from the secret key by hashing it once.
+One for each value the bit can take.
+To derive the verification key,
+each secret key is hashed once.
+Now you have a secret key and a verification key,
+which consists of m 2-tuples of values, where m is the number of bits of the message.
+The verification key is published.
-The digital signature consists of the private key.
+The signature consists of m values.
+For each bit of the message you release a secret key from
+the corresponding secret keys, depending on which value the bit has.
+All those secret
+keys form the signature for the message.
+The verifier hashes each of your secret keys
+once and compares it to one verification key for this position, depending on the value
+of the bit.
+The signature is valid, if and only if all derived verification keys match with
+your published verification key at the correct position of the 2-tuple, which is determined by the value
+of the bit.
 This algorithm is quite fast
-(regarding existing PQC-algorithms), but the signatures sizes are huge.
+(comparing it to existing PQC-algorithms), but the signatures sizes are huge.

 Winternitz extension
 ~~~~~~~~~~~~~~~~~~~